MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 ms.date: 09/16/2020
 ---

-# Monitor Azure Data Explorer ingestion operations using diagnostic logs
+# Monitor Azure Data Explorer ingestion, commands, and queries using diagnostic logs

 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis on large volumes of data streaming from applications, websites, IoT devices, and more.
 [Azure Monitor diagnostic logs](/azure/azure-monitor/platform/diagnostic-logs-overview) provide data about the operation of Azure resources.
-Azure Data Explorer uses diagnostic logs for insights on ingestion successes and failures as well as insights on commands and query operations.
-You can export operation logs to Azure Storage, Event Hub, or Log Analytics to monitor ingestion, commands and query status.
+Azure Data Explorer uses diagnostic logs for insights on ingestion successes, ingestion failures, commands, and query operations.
+You can export operation logs to Azure Storage, Event Hub, or Log Analytics to monitor ingestion, commands, and query status.
 Logs from Azure Storage and Azure Event Hub can be routed to a table in your Azure Data Explorer cluster for further analysis.

 > [!IMPORTANT]
 > Diagnostic log data may contain sensitive data.
 Restrict permissions of the logs destination according to your monitoring needs.